 - Finally, the position, as stated, will be held.

 CAPT Frank Bethune, OC No 1 Section, 3rd Machine Gun Company, Passchendaele.
 Another of his quotes is, “With our dear ones behind, and God above, and our friends on each side, and only the enemy in front— what more do we wish than that?

 “Morituri vos salutamus”, those who are about to die, salute you.
 Group Captain John Lerew.
 On being directed to keep the airfield at Rabaul open, when he had just 2 Wirraways and 1 Hudson bomber.

 “The Australian troops are fighting magnificently and their training is far superior to ours.”
 Field Marshal Erwin Rommel.
 Writing to his wife, Lucia, about the stubborn defence he was encountering at Tobruk.

-“Even if I wished to surrender, and I don’t, I am commanding Australian who would cut my throuat if I accepted your terms.”
+“Even if I wished to surrender, and I don’t, I am commanding Australian who would cut my throat if I accepted your terms.”
 COL Charles Hore, Commander at the Elands River Post in response to a request from Boer GEN Jacobs Koos de la Rey to surrender.
-The 500 Australians and Rhodesians were outnumber 3 to 1.
+The 500 Australians and Rhodesians were outnumbered 3 to 1.
 Lord Kitchener went on to say, “Only colonials could have held out and survived in such impossible conditions”.